How to collect quality student learning data

 - January 20, 2021

-As a result, more emphasis may be put on using the results from third-party benchmark or screening assessment systems.
-These provide a high-level view of student learning early into the new academic year.
-But more than ever, teachers this year greatly suffer missing information on what was once the daily practice of providing students with tasks, observing, listening, documenting, and analyzing student work.
+More emphasis this year has been put on using the results from third-party benchmark, interim, and other assessment tools.
+These provide a high-level view of student learning, can help identify gaps in a curriculum, and can help predict and anticipate high stakes test results.
+But more than ever, teachers teaching through the pandemic have greatly suffered from missing information on what was once the daily practice of providing students with tasks, observing, listening, documenting, and analyzing student work.
 This practice of informal and formal classroom assessment contains the greatest, most valid data about student learning.